 Fall 2024 Series

 In the midst of complex global conflicts and a polarizing U.S. election season, what makes fostering understanding and productive dialogue more crucial now than ever?
-Join the Office for Institutional Diversity for a 3-part Reflection and Dialogue Series, centered around Monica Guzman's insightful book, I Never Thought of It That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times.
-Over three one-and a half-hour sessions this fall, we will explore practical tools and strategies to navigate difficult conversations, embrace diverse perspectives, and build a resilient campus community.
+Join the Office for Institutional Diversity for a 2-part Reflection and Dialogue Series, centered around Monica Guzman's insightful book,听I Never Thought of It That Way: How to Have Fearlessly Curious Conversations in Dangerously Divided Times.
+Over two one-and a half-hour sessions this fall, we will explore practical tools and strategies to navigate difficult conversations, embrace diverse perspectives, and build a resilient campus community.
+This series is designed to equip attendees with the insights, skills, and encouragement necessary not just to survive but to thrive in the midst of differences of opinions and beliefs.听 Attendees will learn valuable techniques for bridging divides and fostering a culture of curiosity and respect.

 In the first session of our Fall 2024 Reflection and Dialogue Series, we will delve into Part 1 of Monica Guzman鈥檚 book, focusing on the themes of sorting, othering, and siloing.
 We will explore how our social circles influence our thinking, the impact of social media and cancel culture on our ability to engage with differing perspectives, and the consequences of living in information silos.
 Through guided discussions, participants will reflect on their own experiences and consider strategies to foster more open, curious, and productive dialogues within our campus community.
 Join us as we begin this journey to understand the forces that divide us and how we can bridge these divides for a more inclusive and resilient community.